 - Innovator Award, Hub Scrub and Use of Motion and Position Sensors to Reduce HAC, Cleveland Clinic, 2013

-- First Runner-up Nursing Innovation Award, Development of Heart and Vascular Institute Nurse Pain Champion Program, Cleveland Clinic, 2012
+- First Runner-up Nursing Innovation Award, Development of Heart, Vascular & Thoracic Institute Nurse Pain Champion Program, Cleveland Clinic, 2012

 - Innovator Award, CNS Sphere Tool: Productivity and Role Capture; and Quick Doc: Automated LDA Capture System, Cleveland Clinic, 2011